Field-Robotics-Lab/dave/urdf/scripts/mesh_distortion/README.md

 Tip: To view the textured object in the viewport, click on the globe icon in the upper right of the viewport, which is for Viewport Shading: Material Preview.

+If the texture is not loading correctly for you, check that you have the entire folder for the object, which includes the `meshes` and `materials` directories.

 Look for the mesh name in the model.
 You can find this in the View Layer list in the upper-right panel.